A textured polar phase in strained SrTiO3

-Our results clarify a long-standing puzzle over the nature of quantum paraelectric \sto\cite{Muller1991}: ferroelectric order is impeded by a competing hidden phase that features a spatially modulated polarization resulting from a polar-acoustic instability at nanometer length-scales\cite{Guzman-Verri2023}.
-Our results indicate that this hidden phase can be realized under uniaxial strain, and we identify it by the emergence of a new renormalized polar acoustic branch at finite wavevectors.
-Because of its low frequency, the polarization fluctuations associated with the new polar mode are enhanced in equilibrium, and this phase can therefore masquerade as a ferroelectric phase in the susceptibility.
-Our approach, combining THz excitation, ultrafast x-rays, and uniaxial strain, is able to identify this hidden phase by its low-energy polar collective modes.
-This new approach yields insights that provide a paradigm shift in the physics of quantum paraelectrics and demonstrates a new way to identify hidden phases in quantum materials.
+Our results clarify a long-standing puzzle over the nature of quantum paraelectric \sto\cite{Muller1991}: the ferroelectric instability inferred from the diverging low-temperature susceptibility is preempted by a competing hidden phase in which the polarization is spatially textured on nanometre length-scales, arising from a polar-acoustic instability at finite wavevector.
+We show that this hidden phase is stabilized under weak uniaxial strain and identified by the emergence of a new polar amplitude mode at finite wavevectors.
+Crucially, this reframes the parent quantum paraelectric itself: rather than a featureless centrosymmetric state held back from ferroelectric order by quantum fluctuations, unstrained \sto is better understood as the fluctuating, disordered side of the transition into this textured polar phase.
+The soft polar-acoustic fluctuations previously observed at finite wavevector in unstrained \sto\cite{Orenstein2025} are the natural precursors of the condensed amplitude mode we report here, and the diverging dielectric susceptibility that has long been interpreted as incipient ferroelectricity instead reflects the softening of this finite-wavevector polar-acoustic mode, rather than a soft TO mode at small wavevectors.
+Because the associated polarization fluctuations are enhanced in equilibrium by the low frequency of the relevant mode, the textured phase and its fluctuating precursor can masquerade as a conventional ferroelectric in macroscopic probes, which is why decades of susceptibility measurements have not resolved them.
+Our approach, combining THz excitation, ultrafast x-rays, and uniaxial strain, identifies this hidden phase through its low-energy polar collective modes, providing a paradigm shift in the physics of quantum paraelectrics and demonstrating a new route to uncover hidden phases in quantum materials more broadly.